QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: QPET Design Details

-The core of the QPET framework is to provide optimized point-wise and global error bounds for the QoI-preserving lossy compression.
-In this section, we will feature the algorithms for this task.
-First, we discuss the univariate QoI cases and then extend it to multivariate QoI functions.
-Last, we explain how to auto-tune the global data error bound according to the computed point-wise error bounds to optimize the compression ratio.
-In Table~\ref{tab:notations}, we list the commonly used mathematical notations in the rest of this paper.
+In this section, we present the design details of QPET introduced in Section~\ref{sec:framework}.
+First, we discuss the core of QPET: providing optimized point-wise error bounds for the QoI-preserving lossy compression.
+Then, we explain how to auto-tune the global data error bound according to the computed point-wise error bounds to optimize the compression ratio.
+Last, we specify how to correct the outlier data values to strictly respect the QoI error threshold.